About the Department

 UAB Department of Neurobiology was founded in 1996.
 It is one of the Joint Health Science departments in the UAB Schools of Medicine and Dentistry.
 The Department currently has 16 primary faculty members complimented by a diverse secondary faculty.
 Evidence of the faculty's national and international impact in fundamental Neuroscience research includes: their substantial number of publications in high impact journals; appointments to editorial boards and editorships of leading neuroscience journals; appointments to NIH and NSF study sections and review boards; awards of over 28 million dollars in annual research grant funds; and numerous invitations to speak at national and international research symposia.
 Faculty members also have received numerous national and international awards recognizing excellence in research and training.

 One critical step in the ongoing development of neuroscience at UAB is the establishment of a broadly-based, translationally driven Comprehensive Neuroscience Center at UAB.
 The mission of the UAB Comprehensive Neuroscience Center (CNC) is to further develop and synergize interdisciplinary neuroscience research, clinical care, and education at UAB.
 The CNC is a major institutional undertaking modeled on the Comprehensive Cancer Center programs catalyzed by the National Cancer Institute.
 To achieve its mission, the CNC promotes the formation of collaborations among investigators with common interests, enhances opportunities for faculty recruitment, enables the acquisition and maintenance of collaborative grants, and oversees the administration of several core facilities and services.
-The CNC director, Dr. Kevin Roth (Pathology) is a Neurobiology Department secondary faculty member.
+The CNC director, Dr. Lori McMahon, is a Neurobiology Department secondary faculty member.

 The CNC builds on an $8.6 million grant from the NIH which established the Alabama Neuroscience Blueprint Center Core Facility that provides outstanding, valuable resources for the training faculty and trainees of this Program.
 The Blueprint Center encompasses six cores, and provide outstanding facilities for genetics, brain slice electrophysiology and behavior in genetically manipulated mice.
 Three other core/centers will provide additional key resources as well.
 The Neuroscience Core Grant Directed by Dr. John Hablitz, along with the Mental Retardation Research Center Core in the department, support neurological and developmental disabilities research programs, with tissue processing, live and fixed cell imaging, molecular biology, animal behavior, and genetics facilities available.
 The UAB Center for Glial Biology in Medicine, created in 2007 and directed by Dr. Harald Sontheimer, has the primary mission to study of glial cells in health and disease, to serve as a clearinghouse for information to be shared among glial scientist world-wide, and recently established two new core facilities, the Glial Cell Live Imaging Core and Glial Cell and Animal Models Core.
 The newly built Civitan Functional Imaging Center opened in May 2007, provides a state-of-the-art facility for training and research in human brain imaging of adults and children and houses a Seimens 3.0 Tesla Allegra head-only functional MRI Scanner.